OBS - Open Broadcaster Software

-OBS, also called Open Broadcaster Software, is an excellent tool to get high production quality and full control of your live broadcasts.
-It is easy to live stream directly (via RTMP) to different platforms where the viewers are.
-Univid is super easy to use with OBS - read more about how below.
+OBS (Open Broadcaster Software) is an excellent tool to get high production quality and full control of your live broadcasts.
+It is easy to live stream directly (via RTMP) from OBS to different platforms where the viewers are.
+Univid is easy to use with OBS - learn how below.

 What is OBS?